Unreliability of Horizontal Gaze Nystagmus test during a DUI investigation

 Recent studies concluded that 95% of DUI enforcement officers improperly conduct HGN and wrongfully place drivers under arrest.

-POLICE OFFICER ERRORS IN ADMINISTRATION OF HGN:
+POLICE OFFICER ERRORS IN THE ADMINISTRATION OF HGN:

 (3): The test is done too fast.
-According to NHTSA manual, the test should take no less than 84 seconds and consist of 14 passes in total with 7 for each eye.
+According to the NHTSA manual, the test should take no less than 84 seconds and consist of 14 passes in total with 7 for each eye.
 In total, each eye is measured 4 times measuring (a) equal tracking (b) smooth pursuit (c) maximum deviation (d) onset angle of nystagmus.
-The determination of equal tracking is done 1 time; however, other 3 tests are done twice to confirm the results.
+The determination of equal tracking is done 1 time; however, the other 3 tests are done twice to confirm the results.

-(4): the officer does not do the test correct number of times (see above).
+(4): the officer does not do the test the correct number of times (see above).
 Most officers do nystagmus 1 time from center to right and 1 time from center to left.
 This violates NHTSA guidelines which require 7 passes for each eye.

-An officer who conducts a horizontal gaze nystagmus test is required to be trained in administration of the test.
+An officer who conducts a horizontal gaze nystagmus test is required to be trained in the administration of the test.
 If the test is not performed according to the standard criteria, the test can not be deemed valid.
 During the nystagmus test, the subject of the test should take his glasses off and the stimulus used to administer the test should be kept at 12-15 inches from the nose of the subject.
 If the officer does not follow these instructions, the test will be invalid because it violated the original test instructions.
 During the nystagmus test, the officer will attempt to observe the tracking ability of the eyes and the size of the pupils.
-Also, the officer will note any the lack of smooth pursuit, if the distinct nystagmus is present at the maximum deviation, and if the nystagmus starts prior to the 45% angle.
+Also, the officer will note any lack of smooth pursuit, if the distinct nystagmus is present at the maximum deviation, and if the nystagmus starts prior to the 45% angle.

 HORIZONTAL GAZE NYSTAGMUS STUDY

-A 2010 study published in a journal of Investigative Ophthalmology and Visual Science (May 2010 issue, Volume 51, No. 5) debunked value of HGN by pointing out that:
+A 2010 study published in a journal of Investigative Ophthalmology and Visual Science (May 2010 issue, Volume 51, No. 5) debunked the value of HGN by pointing out that:

-• it is more likely to be present when the person is fatigued;
+- it is more likely to be present when the person is fatigued;

-• it can be pathological and the difference with physiological HGN can’t be determined by an officer on the side of the road;
+- it can be pathological and the difference with physiological HGN can’t be determined by an officer on the side of the road;

 That study addressed law enforcement reliance on one of HGN cues, “onset prior to 45 degrees”.
 The study concluded that horizontal gaze nystagmus was present in:

-• 10 degrees angle in 21% of subjects;
+- 10 degrees angle in 21% of subjects;

-• 20 degree angle in 34% of subjects;
+- 20-degree angle in 34% of subjects;

-• 30 degrees angle in 43% of subjects;
+- 30 degrees angle in 43% of subjects;

-• 40 degrees angle in 73% of subjects;
+- 40 degrees angle in 73% of subjects;

-• 42.7 degrees angle (maximum in the study) has HGN present in 93% of subjects;
+- 42.7 degrees angle (maximum in the study) has HGN present in 93% of subjects;

 If you are arrested for a DUI, please call (818) 921 7744 DUI Attorney Los Angeles to talk to someone who is qualified to help you defend your case.
-Los Angles DUI attorney is known for his dedication to his clients and his ability to get the best results for his clients in the most desperate situations.
+Los Angeles DUI attorney is known for his dedication to his clients and his ability to get the best results for his clients in the most desperate situations.
 We offer great payment plans and can help you not only in court but also at the DMV.
-Our top Los Angeles DUI lawyer is able to provide quality defense at affordable price.
+Our top Los Angeles DUI lawyer is able to provide quality defense at an affordable price.

 (818) 921 7744